 If your older cat has only recently started licking or suckling you, take him to the veterinarian.
 Hyperthyroidism is common in older cats and can cause many behavioral changes.

 How to stop licking

 If you find your cat's grooming or suckling is so frequent that it's bothersome, there are ways to get your cat to stop licking.

 The easiest way to do this is to get up and walk away whenever your cat begins to lick.
 Don't move so abruptly that you frighten him — simply remove him and leave the room.
 For such behavior modification to be effective, you'll likely have to keep this up for several weeks or months.

 You can also distract your cat with treats or toys, or provide him with something to chew or suckle instead of you, such as grass, catnip or a thin piece of rawhide.
 Your feline friend may simply require more exercise or mental stimulation, so mental stimulation and playtime can help curb the undesirable behavior.

-If you suspect your cat’s licking or suckling is stress-related, try to determine what provokes it.
-It could be a recent household change, such as the loss of a family pet or visitors to the home.
+If you suspect your cat's licking or suckling is stress-related, try to determine what provokes it.
+It could be a recent household change, such as the loss of a feline friend, other family pet or visitors to the home.